arkandias/geyser/README.md

 In this case, the installation directory is wherever you cloned the repository (e.g., `~/geyser` if you ran the git clone command from your home directory).

-Create a symlink to geyser script in `~/.local/bin`:
+Then create a symlink to geyser script in `~/.local/bin`:

 ```shell
 mkdir -p ~/.local/bin
 ln -sf "$(pwd)/scripts/geyser" ~/.local/bin/geyser
 ```

-Set up your local configuration file:
+And create a local configuration file that won't be tracked by git:

 ```shell
 cp .env .env.local
 ```

-**Note:** Use `.env.local` for your configuration changes.
-This file is git-ignored and won't affect version control.

 #### Verify installation